Busy Bodies (USA, 1933)

 So why are Laurel and Hardy so good, and why don't they get dropped into the same shitbucket as Chaplain, Lewis and Wisdom?
 Well, for a start, L and H don't want you to love them.
 They'll play up to other characters and try to turn on the charm, but it's patently obvious to the audience that their attempts at likeability are ridiculous and are merely there as a preamble to impending terrible events.
 Because they don't want you to like them, they become likeable.

-L and H's slapstick just works for some reason.
+L and H's slapstick just works, for some reason.
 Appalling violence is visited upon both men, but particularly on Oliver Hardy's arse.
 The violence is just right as well, and never veers towards the nastiness seen in the works of other comics or (for example) the strange sadism seen in Home Alone.

 Busy Bodies is just brilliant, and involves excellent sight gags involving window frames, saws and hammers, planks of wood and pretty much anything else found in a saw mill.
 My favourite scene starts with a fight between the two men.
-Laurel gets in a nark and squashes a paint brush covered in glue into Hardy's face.
+Laurel gets mightily annoyed and squashes a paint brush covered in glue into Hardy's face.
 He then has to shave Hardy with a wood plane; this leads to another fight and Hardy hitting himself in the head with a kitchen sink which he has accidentally ripped from a wall.

-Perpetually bad-tempered Laurel and Hardy regular Charlie Hall takes sides with Laurel in the fight against Hardy at one stage.
+Perpetual nark and Laurel and Hardy regular Charlie Hall takes sides with Laurel in the fight against Hardy at one stage.

 "I like you," says Hall.
 "You've got a kind face."